petru-braha/VDS-library/documentation/Log.md

 - i can not allow modifying structures outside of themselves => return constant indexes/nodes

 - before iterator class defined inside of the class that uses it

+1. separated the jobs of the library into different processes
+- showcase

+2. include guards over '#pragma once'
+- duplicated files
+- standard

+3. third process (process 2 draw) achived a better understanding of mine over an error system using exceptions